seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

      Application

    Objective
-     Change your result of Assignment 3 to use the variant of :dox:`SequenceStream#readRecord` that also reads in the qualities and writes them next to the sequences.
+     Change your result of Assignment 3 to use the variant of :dox:`SeqFileIn#readRecord` that also reads in the qualities and writes them next to the sequences.
      Create the following FASTQ file ``example.fq``.

      ::